WVURAIL/dspira-lessons/newpost.md

 ---
 layout: page
+title: New Post
 permalink: /newpost/
 ---

-# Syntax honts for post formatting
+# Syntax hints for post formatting

 All post files must begin with *front matter* which is typically used to set a layout or other meta data.
 For a simple example this can just be empty: